Chicken, Mushrooms and Pasta in Wine Sauce

 Then stir together.

-Drizzle the remaining olive oil over the mushrooms.
+…drizzle the remaining olive oil (1 tablespoon) over the mushrooms.

 Stir.

-and top with the remaining shaved Romano or Parmesan cheese and chopped parsley.
+…top with shaved Romano or Parmesan cheese and chopped parsley.

 Thank you so much for stopping by CCC!